switch120/sample-react-docker/README.md

 This project is intended to serve as a base shell for a full-stack React application with a MySQL (or Mongo) Database and an Express backend API.
 The full-stack environment is defined using *docker-compose* (https://docs.docker.com/compose/), which runs three independent containers for React, Database (MySQL/Mongo), and Express simultaneously.
 To run Mongo instead of MySQL, you will need to modify the `db:` entry in `docker-compose.yml` and replace with the settings from `mongo.yml`.

 Both the React Dev server and the Express server will detect changes and recompile automatically.
-Output from both can be seen while the environment is running in the foreground (i.e., without the `-d` flag (link))
+Output from both can be seen while the environment is running in the foreground (i.e., without the `-d` flag)

 The React source (`/src`) was built using `create-react-app@2.0.2` (https://www.npmjs.com/package/create-react-app?activeTab=versions).
-If a more recent version is preferred, the `/src` folder can safely be replaced in its entirety as long as the start command is still `npm start`.
+If a more recent version is preferred, the `/src` folder can safely be over-written in its entirety as long as the start command is still `npm start`.

-> **Important Note** - if you use this repository more than once, be sure to update each `Dockerfile` *and* the `docker-compose.yml` file to match with new image names so as not to use existing registered containers on your system.
+> **NOTE on overwriting `/src/`** - this folder contains a `Dockerfile` for the local development environment.
+If you replace the contents of `/src`, just be sure to keep that file or your dev web container won't spin up.

 ## Requisites
 * Docker (https://docs.docker.com/)
 * npm >= 6
 * NodeJS >= 8
+* Heroku CLI (for deployment only)

 ## Quick Reference
 * React Dev Server (frontend)